 Allowing for all members to remain in their existing scheme as at 1st April 2015 would lead to an increase in the Police Pension Scheme liabilities.
 Scheme actuaries have estimated the potential increase in scheme liabilities for Gwent Police to be approximately 4.4% or £62.860m of pension scheme liabilities.
 This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018/19 accounts.
-In 2019/20, scheme actuaries have reviewed these assumptions at a force level and have estimated a decrease of £185m in Police Pension Scheme liabilities.
-In 2020/21 the estimated increase is £311.57m in pensions scheme liabilities.
-In 2021/22 the estimated decrease is £148.04m in pensions scheme liabilities.
+This amount has been reviewed on an annual basis and in 2021/22 the estimated decrease was £148.04m in pensions scheme liabilities from the previous year.
+In 2022/23 the estimated decrease is £555.35m from the liability in 2021/22.
 This decrease reflects a change in assumptions and therefore represents a gain on remeasurement and reported in the Comprehensive Income and Expenditure Statement (CIES).

 The impact of an increase in scheme liabilities arising from McCloud/Sargeant judgement will be measured through the pension valuation process, which determines employer and employee contribution rates.
 The next Police Pension valuation is due to be reported in 2023/24, although this timetable is subject to change.

 The impact of an increase in annual pension payments arising from McCloud/Sargeant is determined through the Police Pension Fund Regulations 2007.
-They require a police authority to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
+These require a police authority to maintain a pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
 If the police pension fund does not have sufficient funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the police authority in the form of a central government top-up grant.